 - Tax registrations and permits

-- Unemployment insurance license (required if you have employees)
+- New hire, workers’ compensation, and unemployment insurance registration (required if you have employees)

 Federal government licenses

-- Drug manufacturing (issued by the Food and Drug Administration)
+- Food processing or manufacturing (regulated by the Food and Drug Administration)

-- Alcohol, tobacco, or firearms (issued by the Bureau of Alcohol, Tobacco, Firearms, and Explosives)
+- Alcohol, tobacco, or firearms (regulated by the Bureau of Alcohol, Tobacco, Firearms, and Explosives)

-- Investment advising (issued by the Securities and Exchange Commission)
+- Investment advising (regulated by the Securities and Exchange Commission)

-- Transportation and logistics (issued by the U.S. Department of Transportation)
+- Transportation and logistics (regulated by the U.S. Department of Transportation)

 How long does it take to get a business license?

-The time it takes to obtain a business license can vary depending on the type of business and the jurisdiction in which you operate.
+Business license processing and approval times can differ based on your business and jurisdiction.
 Some agencies issue licenses within a week; others can take several weeks or months.

 CT Corporation can help you identify, obtain, and maintain the appropriate business licenses, permits, and tax registrations that your business needs.
 Aided by our proprietary technology, CT Corporation helps alleviate the burden of business license management.